maneesha777/Datascience/python_oops_assignment/python_oops.md

 ### Q4.
 What makes the first argument in a class’s method function special?

 Ans.
-The first argument of every class method, including init is always named as self.
+The class method takes *cls* as first argument.
+A class method is a method that is bound to a class rather than its object.
+It doesn't require the creation of a class instance(object).

+The class method can be called by both the class and object.
+*cls* accepts the class as a parameter rather than class's object.

 It is the first parameter to the Instance method and constructor.
 If you don’t provide it, it will cause an error.
         Self represents the instance of the class i.e, it always pointing to Current Object.
 By using the “self” we can access the attributes and methods of the class in python.
 It binds the attributes with the given arguments.

 ### Q5.
 What is the purpose of the init method?